 Generally speaking, most freshwater eels will not live longer than 15 years.
 However, there are a select few species that may live to 18 or 20 years old, as well as some that may live for as little as 8 or 10 years.

 Once again, this all depends on the specific eel species in question.

 There are a select few types of eel that can live on land for an extended period, such as the European eel and the American eel.

 If the soil is moist, these can even crawl over land short distances.
 However.
 Eels are water creatures and none will survive out of water for more than a couple of hours.

-Can freshwater eels hurt you?
+Can eels hurt you?

-Yes, freshwater eels have pretty big mouths and many have extremely sharp teeth.
+Yes, eels have pretty big mouths and many have extremely sharp teeth.
 Eels can seriously injure you, so never just stick your hand in the tank.

 Of course, this does once again depend on the specific type of eel.
 Let’s not forget that there are electric eels out there which can produce voltage high enough to stop a grown man’s heart.

-The bottom line is that freshwater eels are definitely some neat pets to have in your home, but they are definitely a step up from your average aquarium fish.
+The bottom line is that eels are definitely some neat pets to have in your home, but they are definitely a step up from your average aquarium fish.